vendrhub/vendr-payment-provider-paypal/README.md

-# vendr-payment-provider-paypal
+# Vendr PayPal Payment Provider

-PayPal Payment Provider for Vendr, the eCommerce solution for Umbraco v8+
+PayPal Payment Provider for Vendr, the eCommerce package for Umbrao v8+